 Forms for Initial Requests: These forms should be used by (1) attorneys not currently participating in the ASLRP; (2) prior ASLRP participants whose service obligations expired prior to 2021 who wish to recompete for selection; and (3) by current participants initially selected in 2018 whose service obligations expire in 2021 and who wish to compete for additional benefits.

 - Initial Request for Consideration for Participation in ASLRP This form contains sections to be completed by the requesting attorney and by the component reviewers.
 Instructions are provided within the form and summarized below.

-- Attorney Action: Requesting attorneys must compete Parts 1 and 2, and the Service Agreement, then submit it electronically to their Component Contact with two mandatory attachments: (1) a scanned copy of their student loan history, and (2) their Justification (see form below) and resume.
-We request, but do not require, attorneys to complete the Statistical Data section.
+- Attorney Action: Requesting attorneys must complete Parts 1 and 2, and the Service Agreement, then submit it electronically to their Component Contact with two mandatory attachments: (1) a scanned copy of their student loan history, and (2) their Justification (see form below) and resume.

 - Component Action: Upon receiving the Initial Request form, component representatives must review Parts 1 and 2, complete Part 3, check to see if the attorney's packet is complete (e.g., contains the required attachments), and forward to the Executive Officer (or equivalent) or authorized delegate for completion of Part 4 (final validation).

 - When complete, the component will forward the entire packet to OARM electronically.
-NEW for 2020: PLEASE SUBMIT TO ASLRP@usdoj.gov.
+FOR 2021: PLEASE SUBMIT TO ASLRP@usdoj.gov.

 2. Justification Form (Required as part of the Initial Request) Use this form to prepare a written justification for selection.
 Space is limited to that allocated on the form - do not submit continuation pages, performance evaluations, or any other additional documentation, other than an updated resume.